awsdocs/aws-glue-developer-guide/doc_source/add-job-python.md

 The maximum number of AWS Glue data processing units \(DPUs\) that can be allocated when this job runs\.
 A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory\.
 For more information, see [AWS Glue pricing](https://aws.amazon.com/glue/pricing/)\.
 You can set the value to 0\.0625 or 1\.
 The default is 0\.0625\.

-For descriptions of additional properties, see [Defining Job Properties](add-job.md#create-job)\.
+For descriptions of additional properties, see [Defining Job Properties for Spark Jobs](add-job.md#create-job)\.
 For more information about adding a job using the AWS Glue console, see [Working with Jobs on the AWS Glue Console](console-jobs.md)\.

 You can also create a **Python shell** job using the AWS CLI, as in the following example\.